jillesca/DEVWKS-2551/README.md

 > [!NOTE]
 > If issues, review the [router python script](packages/router/python/router/router.py) under the packages directoy.

-Redeploy the pacakge if you make changes to the python script.
+Redeploy the package if you make changes to the python script.

 ```bash
 packages package router redeploy